realhuman101/AWP/README.md

 # AFFP - Automated Forest Fire Prediction
 This project's goal is to automatically predict forest fires based on data collected from sensors measuring temperature, humidity, etc.

+This project is part of the [AIoT Engineering & Entrepreneurial Skills Education for Gifted Students programme](https://cityueegef.github.io/about/).

 ## Table of Contents
 - [Usage](#usage)